 Tip #3 Cover the Whole Syllabus:

 Once you are properly aware of the exam format and syllabus, make sure to cover the whole syllabus during your preparation.
 Don’t practice selective studying.
 It is like inviting unnecessary trouble.
-You can’t afford to study only a portion of the syllabus, instead, the syllabus should be covered comprehensively.
+You can’t afford to study only a portion of the syllabus; instead, the syllabus has to be covered comprehensively.
 As a UPSC aspirant, you can’t afford to leave any topic or chapter for granted.

 Tip #4 Make Proper Notes:

 Retaining the whole study curriculum of UPSC is only possible if you make summary notes.
 The reason being, quick summary notes are convenient, easy, and less time-consuming to go through.
-Having self-prepared notes handy helps in focusing on important topics/questions without wasting much of your crucial time.
-Needless to say, note-making during your exam preparation helps in better retention of topics as it is your ultimate study guide.
+Having self-prepared notes handy helps focus on important topics/questions without wasting much of your crucial time.
+Note-making during your exam preparation helps in better retention of topics as it is your ultimate study guide.
 It boosts your confidence as well.

 Tip #5 Devote extra Time on General Knowledge & Follow Current Affairs: